Why did my credit score drop?

 Identity theft may impact your credit scores in a few different ways.
 For instance, a thief could open a new line of credit under your name, use the line of credit and fail to pay the bills.
 The credit utilization on the account could climb, and the payment history in your credit report could be affected.
 Because the information is listed under your name, your credit scores could drop.

-What you can do: Check your credit reports regularly and look for signs of potential identity theft.
-If you suspect fraud, contact your bank’s or credit cards’ fraud departments to report identity theft.
-Capital One cardholders can get help right away.
+Remember to check your credit reports regularly and look for signs of potential identity theft.
+If you suspect fraud, contact your bank’s or credit card’s fraud departments to report it.
 You can also file a complaint with the Federal Trade Commission (FTC) at IdentityTheft.gov and activate a fraud alert with the three national credit bureaus, Experian®, Equifax® and TransUnion®.
+Capital One cardholders can lock their card if it’s been misplaced, lost or stolen and sign up for security alerts to get notified if Capital One notices potential suspicious activity.

 Your credit score relies on many factors.
 And as the FTC explains, using credit responsibly over time by doing things like paying your bills on time, paying down outstanding balances and staying away from new debt can often help you improve your score.

 Keeping tabs on your credit scores can also help you on your personal finance journey.
-You can monitor your credit score for free with CreditWise from Capital One.
-With CreditWise, you can access your TransUnion credit report and VantageScore 3.0 credit score anytime, without hurting your score.
+You can monitor your credit score for free with CreditWise.
+With CreditWise, you can access your TransUnion credit report and VantageScore 3.0 credit score anytime without hurting your score.
 And it’s free to everyone, not just Capital One cardholders.

 Related Content